Trump says in his mother’s eyes, he ‘could do no wrong’

 He wished the nation’s mothers a happy day on Sunday and said he’d be with first lady Melania Trump at the Camp David presidential retreat in Maryland where he’d be meeting with the Joint Chiefs of Staff.

 “My mother was a terrific woman and Melania has been a great mother to Barron,” Trump said about his son.
-“Baron is growing up, really beautifully and she’s been a great mother to Barron.”
+“Barron is growing up, really beautifully and she’s been a great mother to Barron.”

 Asked if his mother would be surprised that he became president of the United States, Trump said: “I think any mother would be.”